ramathiyagu123/ace-mongodb/README.md

 ```
 Since the image is going to be pulled internally in the cluster the endpoint that should be used is image-registry.openshift-image-registry.svc:5000.
 The registry endpoint that we initially docker logged into and pushed to was for external use (i.e. when docker pushing into it).

+Again, please make sure that your custom image and your pull secret were created in the same namespace/project as your deployed ACE Dashboard instance.

 Image pull secret
 ```
 internal-reg